count-null/blog/_posts/2021-04-25-the-security-optimization-of-proof-of-work.md

 Chart source: [Tweet from Bennett](https://twitter.com/MorganTBennett/status/1386023538625236997)

-Perhaps this chart was intended to spread FUD about proof-of-work chains by intentally framing them as doomed to fail.
-However, I think this data reveals something interesting about Bitcoin's design that could become relevenat once it faces a worth advasary in the political area.

 At first glance, this chart seems counterintuitive to anyone who follows bitcoin network statistics.
-It clearly shows a downward trend in security for all proof-of-work chains despite the fact that hashrate (for most networks) has been on the rise.
+It clearly shows a downward trend in security for all proof-of-work chains even though hashrate (for most networks) has been on the rise.

+Perhaps this chart was intended to spread FUD about proof-of-work chains by intentionally framing them as doomed to fail.
+However, I think this data reveals something interesting about Bitcoin's design that could become relevant once it faces a worthy adversary.

 ## Hashrate Alone is not Security